davidjsmith44/NLP-Fed-Speeches/src/schedule.md

     3. Transform the interest rate data into forward rates -provide a brief explaination of why
         -create charts that show what this looks like
-    4. Get dataset together into one file
-        -interest rates
-        -Fed speeches
-        -FX rates (and any other variables)
     7. Convert these into dataframe
-    8. Train, test, cv split
-    9. Begin doing partial autocorrelations on the data
     10. Create initial pipeline for a time series model Delta PC = f (past delta_PC, changes in FX rates (lagged), fed_speech_similarity)
     11. Prediction/Complete the initial loop?